-When a patient arrives in the emergency department, that's probably one of the most sensitive things we see.
-Folks come in and this is the first time in their life they've really needed help that they felt imperiled.
+When a patient arrives in the emergency department, that’s probably one of the most sensitive things we see.
+Folks come in and this is the first time in their life they’ve really needed help, that they’ve felt imperiled.
 So, 911 is an absolutely wonderful and fundamental element of our society.

 Strokes and chest pain are the two most popular source of complaints where people will use 911 appropriately.
 So, if somebody's dizzy, or has slurred speech, or trouble with their vision, or difficulty mobilizing themselves or chest pain of any sort, that really is 911, so that those access providers can get you there in traffic and you're with somebody who can responsibly take care of you when you're on your way.

 Dr. Geary: Know that the person taking care of you, whether it’s the nurse or the doctor, or anybody else, they want to know your medical history in order to treat you appropriately and then give you the best care possible.

 They will need to know what allergies you have, what medications are you currently taking, (including supplements) what medical problems have you had, or currently have?
 Have you had any prior surgeries?
 All this makes a difference when the provider who’s assessing you wants to quickly and accurately diagnose you and treat your condition, whatever it is.